3 min to complete

 Denormalization means creating a new table with duplicate data to answer specific queries, which we would perform with Join in the relational world.
 You can think about this, as performing Join on write.
 When writing the data, we duplicate it.
 Since writes are fast, we don’t pay a hefty price for this.
 Then, when we want to perform the read, we have the data right there waiting for us.

 Let’s look at an example.
 Say we have two data entities: pets and vaccinations.

 In a relational data model, we might have the following:

 Now, in a relational database, if we want to get the vaccinations for a specific pet name, we would perform a Join:

 SELECT vaccination FROM pets JOIN vaccinations ON pets.id = vaccinations.pet_id WHERE name = 'Rocky'

 In Scylla, to answer the same query (get vaccinations for a specific pet by name), we would denormalize and create an additional table: vaccinations_by_pet.

-In vaccinations_by_pet the partition key is the pet_name and clustering key is the vaccination_id.
+In vaccinations_by_pet, the partition key is the pet_name, and the clustering key is the vaccination_id.

 Since the partition key is the pet_name, we can easily query the data and get all the vaccinations for that pet.
 By creating this additional table, we get predictable, efficient query performance when performing the read.